Stunning view of the Rio Grande flowing through Santa Elena Canyon walls in Big Bend National Park

 Watch the full video on our stay in Marfa:

 We left Marfa in the morning and drove about one hour to the historic Fort Leaton that also serves as one of the entry points for the State Park.
-We spent the day exploring all the sites along the scenic river drive.
-This took the better part of 1/2 day without any long hikes.
+You can. pick up your day pass for the state park at Fort Leaton, entry to the park and the fort is just $5 as of 2026.

 a few of the visitor center and store at Chisos Basin